ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_form/index.rst

 Allowing Guests to Post Entries
 -------------------------------

-Allowing guest posts is controlled in the Channel From settings at :menuselection:`Admin --> Channel Administration --> Channel Form`.
+Allowing guest posts is controlled in the Channel Form settings at :menuselection:`Developer Tools --> Channel Manager --> Settings`.

 To allow guests to post in a certain channel, locate the options for "Allow Guest Posts" next to the channel you want to allow guest posts